LondonWillGeorge/hello-world-test/README.md

 # hello-world-test
-New To Github, following this exercise.
+New To Github, following this exercise.</BREAK>
 I just finished VBA application (the Comic sans of programming languages someone said on Stack Overflow!) because it is using previous council employer's db table which they use in Access 2013 So no choice at beginning other than to use VBA.. plus at beginning didn't realise VBA cannot use outside Access anyway.